roytanck/disable-floc/readme.txt

 * You'll see a number of requests appear as a list.
 The top one is usually the page itself.
 * Click that line to open up its properties.
 * Look for the header under "Response headers".

+I've also set up an [online FLoC header checker](https://tanck.nl/floc-check).
+Simply enter your website's homepage URL to see of the header is present.

 = I don't see the header, what could be wrong? =

-HTTP headers can get added or removed on many levels in the server stack.
+HTTP headers can get added and/or removed on many levels in the server stack.

-* By WordPress itself (which is what this plugin does).
+* By WordPress itself (which is what this plugin attempts).
 * By the web server (NGINX, Apache, etc).
 * By caching layers, proxies, etc.

-There's a known issue with many page caching plugins where the 'hook' that this plugin uses does not work.
+Please note that there's a known issue with many page caching plugins where the 'hook' that this plugin uses does not work.
 This is a fundamental issue in WordPress and not something that's easy to work around.
-If the header does not get added, your best option is to see if it can be added on one of the other levels.
+If the header does not get added by this plugin, your best option is to see if it can be added on one of the other levels.
 Or ask your system administrator to do this for you.

 == Changelog ==

+= 1.1 =
+* Code refactor, including some fixes
+* Added an FAQ to the readme.txt

 = 1.0 =
 * Initial release